School of Labor and Employment Relations Climate Jobs Institute

 Residential and Commercial Market Analysis

-We’re broadly summarizing the current electrification and geothermal technologies (including thermal energy networks) that are most promising, as well as the challenges and shortcomings of these technologies (including cost-effectiveness).
+By characterizing the current building stock, estimating rates of adoption, proposing “low-hanging fruit” solutions that could be pursued first, we’ll be bringing attention to the challenges of equitable adoption in Illinois communities.
+We’ll broadly summarize the current electrification and geothermal technologies (including thermal energy networks) that are most promising, as well as the challenges and shortcomings of these technologies (including cost-effectiveness).

 Interviews with residents, building owners, contractors, and facility managers will help us identify opportunities and barriers to equitable adoption of electrification technologies.
 We’ll explore their attitudes toward and familiarity with heat pump technologies and other electrification technologies.